-“Hey Andrew, come into my office,” Rev. Esther Jadhav, now director of Intercultural Programs at Asbury University, said to a student who was passing by her door.
+“Hey Andrew, come into my office,” Rev. Esther Jadhav said to a student who was passing by her door.
 As Andrew Sullivan ’07 pulled up a chair, Jadhav told the junior Business major about a new grant opportunity that would allow a select number of Asbury’s students to pursue overseas internships in their majors.
 She pointed to a large map of the world that hung on the wall of her office.
 “Andrew, do you realize you could go anywhere in the world you want go?” she said.
 Even now, Sullivan gets choked up thinking about it.
 He remembers the conversation as a turning point in his college career and in his life — one moment in a chain of events that would propel him from a vague desire to work in business to a laser-focused career dedicated to ending world hunger.

 Intercultural Studies Program